Start Your Free Consultation Now

 - The accident and injuries were foreseeable

 So if someone driving behind you was mad at you with road rage rams the back of your car, they owe you money for all of the injuries they caused.
 This is intentional because they meant to cause you harm.
 However, if that person behind you was just slow to react, was not paying attention, or was texting and driving, they still owe you money if they rear end your car and injure you.

-- The defendant owed you a duty of care.
-That duty is, not to cause you any extra risk or harm.
+- The defendant owed you a duty of care not to cause you arm.

 - The negligent act by the defendant actually caused your injuries